OriWeiss/Koo-Koo-Imaging/KooKoo_Imaging/README.txt

 Instructions:
     Step 1.
-Run and follow all instructions in KooKoo_Create.py Step 2.
-Open bios and boot to USB device
+Download KooKoo folder from https://drive.google.com/file/d/19SiByyWmaDnlMqICGN4A7LgMVzVfCB98/view?usp=sharing Step 2.
+Run and follow all instructions in KooKoo_Create.py Step 3.
+Open bios and boot to USB device (Particluarly the WinPE partition) Step 4.
+Type diskpart and press enter
-    Step 3.
-WILL BE COMPLETED LATE JANUARY 2019
+    Step 5.
+Find and note the drive letter of the WinPe partition step 6.
+Type exit and press enter.
+    Step 7.
+Run the KooKoo Imaging program by doing the following:
+	I. type "Your Driv Letter":\Python37-amd64\python.exe "Your Driv Letter":\KooKoo\KooKoo.py For example if your WinPe drive was labeled 'F' your command would be F:\Python37-amd64\python.exe F:\KooKoo\KooKoo.py

+	Note: All Images backed up will be placed onto the "Images" partition of the USB Drive

 Files
     This tool is broken down into three files, tools.py, KooKoo.py, and KooKoo_Create.py